SpaarkW/solana-dev-reward-token/readme.md

 - Automatically withholds 5% of every transfer
 - Collects the fees in a separate "withheld" account
 - Allows the tax wallet to withdraw these fees on demand

-## Example Usage After Deployment

-To check your token balance: